-When babies are born they have stored maternal melatonin (melatonin is a sleepy hormone) which is why for first few days they can be very sleepy.
-It's not until babies are around 2-3 months old they start to produce their own melatonin.
+When your baby was born they have stored maternal melatonin (melatonin is a sleepy hormone) which is why for first few days they can be very sleepy.
+And then not so sleepy!

-Young babies often don’t have a pattern for naps so looking at their sleep and engagement cues rather than sticking to a routine often works best.
+Young babies often don’t have a pattern for naps so looking at their sleepy cues and awake windows can help.

 So, don’t worry if your baby only sleeps for a short time – totally normal although may mean you can’t get much done!
 This is where a sling or carrier may become your go to baby item.

-It’s more important baby has a nap rather than where they nap, so prepare to be flexible and its also a good idea that baby gets used to sleeping in different places, on you, car, sling, pram, cot, crib, travel cot so it gives you more freedom as baby grows.
+It’s more important baby has a nap rather than where they nap, so prepare to be flexible and its also a good idea that baby gets used to sleeping in different places and different ways of settling to sleep, on you, car, sling, pram, cot, crib, travel cot so it gives you more freedom as baby grows.
+If possible also good for babies to get used to other people putting them to sleep too.

 Tips for sleep and young babies: